Jhonatansousa/Jhonatansousa/README.md

-<h2 align="left">Hi 👋!
-My name is Jhonatan and I'm a Front-End Developer, from Brazil!</h2>
+<h2 align="left">Greetings 👋!
+My name is Jhonatan, I'm a Front-End Developer and I'm studying Software Engineering.
+This is my space to share my progress and passion for programming.</h2>

 ###